Skip to content

 Companies typically use the platform for the following services:

-• Employer of Record (EOR): Deel becomes the legal employer in the target country while the client manages the day-to-day work
+• Employer of Record (EOR): Deel becomes the legal employer in the target country while you manage the day-to-day work

 • Contractor management: Allow clients to hire, manage, and pay independent contractors in multiple countries through a single platform.